Find Affordable College Courses

 BGSU undergraduate students pay an average of $13,061 in in-state tuition and fees each year.
 Human Development majors at BGSU take out an average of $26,000 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $349.

-Read full report on Human Development & Family Studies at Bowling Green State University - Main Campus
+Full Human Development & Family Studies at Bowling Green State University - Main Campus Report

 $11,880 Average Tuition & Fees

-University of Akron Main Campus came in at #9 in this year’s edition of the Best Value Child Development & Family Studies Schools in Ohio ranking.
-Located in the medium-sized city of Akron, University of Akron Main Campus is a public college with a fairly large student population.
+University of Akron Main Campus did quite well in this year’s ranking of the best value schools for human development and family studies students.
+It came in at #9 on the list.
+Located in the medium-sized city of Akron, University of Akron Main Campus is a public college with a large student population.

 The average tuition and fees for an in-state undergraduate at University of Akron Main Campus are $11,880 a year.
 While working on their degree, human development majors at University of Akron Main Campus accumulate an average of around $29,000 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $223.